suchow/suchow.io/_posts/2010-01-01-reading-list.md

 A list, always in-progress, of books I've recently read:

++ Hard-boiled wonderland and The end of the world (Murakami), 8/2014
 + The art of war (Tzu), 7/2014
 + On the origin of species (Darwin), 7/2014
 + A short history of nearly everything (Bryson), 6/2014